The best video hosting providers

 • Main target groups: Panopto was designed for lecture capture and e-learning.
 Companies also use it for knowledge management, onboarding, and internal communication.

-• Live streaming: Panopto enables live webcasts and can stream them to viewers worldwide.
-However, the live feature is complementary; the platform is primarily intended for recording webcasts that are provided as VOD.
+• Live streaming: Panopto supports live webcasts that can be streamed to viewers worldwide.
+However, live streaming is a secondary feature; the platform is primarily designed for recording webcasts and making them available as on-demand videos.

 • Video on Demand (VOD): Panopto's core function is VOD, specifically recording, saving, and retrieving lectures, training, and meetings.
 Users can capture screen recordings, presentations, and camera videos and add them to a searchable video library.

 • Video management: Panopto offers a secure video library for organizations.
 Here, videos can be sorted by topic, course, or department.
-Access rights can also be fine-tuned.
+Access rights can also be configured in detail.
 There are integrations with LMS (learning management systems such as Moodle, Canvas) and recording software for PC/Mac for easy content creation.
 Collaborative features such as notes and discussions on videos are also offered.
-Particularly noteworthy is Panopto's intelligent search function, which searches the spoken word and slides shown.
+A notable feature is Panopto’s intelligent search, which can index both spoken words and slide content.

-• Infrastructure & hosting: Panopto offers both cloud hosting (with data centers in the USA, Europe, Asia, among others) and on-premise installation for customers who want to host themselves.
-Many European universities use Panopto Cloud with an EU region (e.g. Ireland or Frankfurt).
-Panopto provides APIs for integration and a plugin for Zoom to automatically transfer meetings to Panopto.
+• Infrastructure & hosting: Panopto offers both cloud hosting (with data centers in the USA, Europe, Asia, and other regions) and on-premises installation for customers who prefer to host themselves.
+Many European universities use Panopto Cloud with an EU-based region (e.g. Ireland or Frankfurt).
+Panopto also provides APIs for integration and a Zoom plugin to automatically transfer meetings to Panopto.

-• GDPR compliance: Panopto has a branch in London and hosts a lot of EU customer data on European servers.
-GDPR contracts are offered.
-Educational institutions have paid careful attention to data protection.
-For US hosting, a DPA with standard clauses would have to be used.
+• GDPR compliance: Panopto has a branch in London and stores much of its EU customer data on European servers, offering GDPR-compliant contracts.
+Careful attention has been paid to data protection for educational institutions.
+For US-based hosting, a DPA with standard clauses is required.

-• Searchability of video content: This full-text search makes large video collections usable, e.g. for knowledge management
+• Video searchability: Full-text search makes large video collections easily accessible, e.g. for knowledge management

 • Can be seamlessly integrated with LMS, CMS and video conferencing systems